mstocco/mariostoc.co/content/traininglog/20201213-ironman2021-37weeksout.md

 <!---->
 With limited daylight, this is the wrong time of year to be _"pretend mechanic"_.
 I pulled the road bike off the wall.

 I headed west and did loop that included _Happy Valley Road_.
-I felt pretty good today.
+I felt **pretty good** today.
 The weather was really nice when I left home, but was gloomier through Langford.
 If I would have taken _The Great Trail_ north, I likely would have been wet.
-I wore shoulder season kit half way through December so...  it was a good ride.
+I wore _"shoulder season kit"_ half way through December so...  it was a good ride.

-I ate a dozen ju-jubes and most of a bottle of lemonade.
+I ate a dozen ju-jubes and most of a bottle of lemonade (~300 cals).

 ### HAPPY VALLEY LOOP
 ![Ride Map](/assets/jpg/ridemap-20201214.jpeg)